quyendang/OpenCore-Guide/README.md

 ![base EFI folder](https://i.imgur.com/4ZE7jYj.png)

-Place necessary .efi drivers from AppleSupportPkg and AptioFixPkg into the *drivers* folder and kexts/ACPI into their respective folders.
+Place necessary .efi drivers from AppleSupportPkg and AptioFixPkg into the *drivers* folder, then kexts/ACPI into their respective folders.

 Here's what mine looks like: